pokeyjojo/Next-js-Boilerplate/GEOCODING_SETUP.md

 # Start your development server
 npm run dev

-# Try suggesting a new court - the geocoding happens automatically
+# Try adding a new court via admin panel
-# Check the console logs to see which provider was used
+# Check browser/server console logs for any errors
 ```

 ## 💡 Pro Tips

-1. **Start with free**: Nominatim is perfect for most use cases
-2. **Add LocationIQ** if you need higher volume or better reliability
+1. **Enable billing**: Set up billing in Google Cloud to avoid service interruptions
-3. **Monitor usage**: Check your API dashboards to track request volume
+2. **Monitor usage**: Check Google Cloud Console for API usage statistics
+3. **Restrict API keys**: Limit API key usage to your domains for security
-4. **Cache results**: The app automatically stores coordinates, reducing API calls
+4. **Cache results**: The app stores coordinates in database, reducing API calls
 5. **Test addresses**: Try various address formats to ensure good coverage

 ## ❓ Troubleshooting

 **Geocoding not working?**
-- Check your `.env` file syntax
-- Verify API keys are correct
+- Verify your Google Maps API key is set in `.env.local`
+- Check that Geocoding API is enabled in Google Cloud Console
-- Check console logs for error messages
+- Look for error messages in browser/server console logs
+- Ensure your API key has proper permissions

+**"Unable to determine coordinates" error?**
+- The address might be too vague or incorrect
-- Try a simpler address format
+- Try a more specific address format

-**Rate limit errors?**
-- The app automatically handles rate limiting
-- Add a paid service for higher limits
+- Check API key quotas in Google Cloud Console
+- Verify billing is set up (required for some APIs)

+**Address autocomplete not working?**
+- Ensure Places API is enabled in Google Cloud Console
-- Check your API usage on provider dashboards
+- Check that your API key has Places API permissions

-**Poor geocoding results?**
-- OpenStreetMap coverage varies by region
-- Consider adding OpenCage for better accuracy
-- Use full addresses with city, state, zip code
+- Verify the component is running in browser environment
+- Try refreshing the page or clearing browser cache